ciscoheat/superforms-web/src/routes/concepts/events/+page.md

 onUpdated: ({ form }) => void
 ```

-If you just want to validate the form as usual and do something extra afterwards, `onUpdated` is the easiest way.
+When you just want to ensure that the form is validated and do something extra afterwards, like showing a toast notification, `onUpdated` is the easiest way.

-The `form` parameter contains the validation result, and is read-only here, since the stores have updated at this point, making this event best for things like showing a toast notification.
+The `form` parameter contains the validation result, and is read-only here, since the stores have updated at this point.

-**Example:**
+**Example**

 ```ts
 const { form, enhance } = superForm(data.form, {